aspinwalld/ENCO-DAD-WebLog/README.md

 #### WebLog generates a HTML file based on an ENCO .REP file and uploads the html file via ftp.

+## *Upcoming Development Changes*

+Currently, WebLog only supports generating a single playlist through the settings specified in config.ini.
+In a future release, it will be possible to generate multiple playlists all using their own parameters.
+They will be able to be triggered via their own DCL commands specified per playlist.

 ## Configuration

 Various WebLog settings can be controlled through a *config.ini* file associated with WebLog.